Back to Blog

 • Ask about price increase policies and cancellation terms

-The platform that looks cheapest on the pricing page might not be cheapest in practice.
-The one that looks expensive might include everything you need with no surprises.
+The platform that looks cheapest on the pricing page may not be cheapest in practice.
+The one that looks expensive may include everything you need without the surprises.

 Simpler alternatives exist

-Some platforms have responded to pricing complexity by going the opposite direction: flat pricing, unlimited usage, all features included.
-You know what you pay before you sign up, and you know it will not change based on how you use the tool.
-This shift is part of a broader trend: why businesses are moving to simpler e-signature software.
+Some platforms have answered the pricing complexity by going in the opposite direction.
+Flat pricing, unlimited usage, all features included.
+You know what you're paying before you sign up, and that doesn't shift based on how you use the tool.
+It's part of a wider trend: why businesses are moving to simpler e-signature software.

-This model is not right for every business.
-High-volume enterprise users might find usage-based pricing more economical.
-But for small businesses that want predictability, flat pricing removes a category of risk entirely.
-If cost is a priority, explore affordable digital signing options that won't break the bank.
+The model isn't right for every business.
+High-volume enterprise users may find usage-based pricing works out cheaper.
+But for small businesses that want predictable costs, flat pricing takes a whole category of risk off the table.
+If cost is a priority, look at affordable digital signing options that won't break the bank.

 NomaSign uses flat pricing: R99/month for unlimited documents and all features.
 No per-document fees, no feature tiers, no surprises.
 See our pricing.